vikramacn5/natourae/readme.md

 Build using modern technologies: node.js, express, mongoDB, mongoose and my teacher😀

-Natourae is a wabsite for booking adventurous tours.
+Natourae is a website for booking adventurous tours.
 This is a fullstack web application built with user login, authentication, authorization, mailing, credit card payment with stripe, booking a tour, CRUD operations, integrated maps and even more.

 Setup:
-run ```npm start``` to start the server.
+run `npm start` to start the server.